Does Medicare Cover Metolazone?

 What Is Metolazone?

 Metolazone is a diuretic medication that reduces edema (fluid retention and swelling) and controls high blood pressure.
-Your doctor may prescribe metolazone if you have conditions that cause edema, such as heart failure or kidney problems
+Your doctor may prescribe Zaroxolyn, or the generic version Metolazone, if you have conditions that cause edema, such as heart failure or kidney problems

 Several metolazone medications are available, including generic versions and branded products, such as Mykrox and Zaroxolyn.
 Most people require one tablet daily, and your doctor may start you on a low dose and increase the amount until you experience appropriate symptom relief.

-Metolazone can cause certain side effects, which may worsen if you consume alcohol.
+There are a few side effects of Metolazone, which may worsen if you consume alcohol.
 These may include:

 • Dizziness